 Make policies explicit

-Define and display the rules for how work moves between columns — what does "Done" mean?
-When can work be pulled?
-Shared policies eliminate inconsistency.
+Write down and display the rules for how work moves between columns.
+What does done mean?
+When can work be pulled to the next stage?
+Shared, visible rules eliminate confusion and inconsistency.

 5